Galaxkey always employs

 - KYC data

-- All data specific to government programs more specific related to policies
+- All data specific to government programs, particularly those related to policies

 - All military data pertaining to national security